COMP122/echo.mips/README.md

          - ``git tag java-echo-done``
 ---
  1. Work on the Java version of the project.
-    1. Stage 3: MIPS code to echo the number of command-line arguments
+    1. Stage 3:
        * Create an file called echo.s that includes the starter code
+       * Note the following within the echo.s file
+         1. Bookkeeping comments have been added to identify register allocation
+         1. Code has been added to de-marshal the formal arguments
+         1. A syscall, via the print_d macro, is used to print a decimal number
+         1. A syscall, via the exiti macro, is used to exit the program with an **i**mmediate value
+       * Use the booking comments to guide your develop.
-       * Test this program to ensure it works correctly
+       * Test this program to ensure it works correctly.
           ```
-          $ mars me echo.s pa apple peach grape 2>/dev/null
+          $ mars me echo.s pa apple peach grape 2> /dev/null
           4
           $
           ```
-       * Commit this working version to repo
+       * Commit this working version to your repository
           - ``git add echo.s``
           - ``git commit -m 'some informative message'``
           - ``git tag mips-echo-start``

-    1. Stage 4: Looping from 0 to argc -1
+    1. Stage 4:
        * Consider the following Java loop
           ```
           i=0;